 - A similar position that has been modified

 - An occupation related to your previous position

 You may also be provided with training, including:

 - On-the-job training

 - Short-term retraining (for up to 26 weeks)

 - Long-term retraining (for up to one year)

 On the surface, vocational rehab may sound appealing to many people.
 After an injury, you may want to get back to work and return to a sense of normalcy.
 However, vocational rehab does not guarantee you a new job.
-The purpose of this service is to determine if you could return to work in some fashion so that workers’ comp can reduce or end your benefits.
+The purpose of this service is to determine if you could return to work in some fashion so that workers’ compensation can reduce or end your benefits.